 Why Test Your Speakers?

-- Ensure proper stereo imaging and channel balance
+Ensure proper channel balance and sound positioning

 Essential Speaker Tests

-1. Frequency Response Test
+Frequency Response Test

-How to perform the test:
+→ How to perform

 - Start with a low frequency (20Hz) sine wave